hmrc/national-duty-repayment-center-frontend/README.md

 `sbt run`

+Running the code from source to test acceptance tests using

+`sbt run -Dmicroservice.services.address-lookup-frontend.port=6001`

 Dependencies will also need to be started from source or using service manager.

 ## Running through service manager